The College Board Advanced Placement™ Computer Science-Principles Summer Institute: Mr. John Meinzen

 • Many programming activities focus on "a partner-based" [called "paired-programming"] collaboration.
 However, collaboration with only 1 other student tends to work best when the partners are at about equal in academic and behavioral skill levels.

-• Larger organized teams (up to 5 students) can help significantly when differences in maturity, academic, and behavior are an issue in classroom...if this may be your situation, please ask for more complex collaboration constructs.
+• Larger organized teams (up to 5 students) can help significantly when differences in maturity, academic, and behavior are an issue in classroom...if this may be your situation, please ask for more complex collaboration constructs such as POGIL groups.

 Summary of Key Take-Aways for this Workshop